 Developing a coping mechanism for stress can be challenging.
 However, dealing with stress over a long period of time can actually have an impact on your immune system causing you long term health problems.
-During the second national lockdown, we want to make sure you are aware of ways to reduce stress levels by making simple adjustments.
+During the Christmas period, we want to make sure you are aware of ways to reduce stress levels by making simple adjustments.

 The warning signs

 Keep an eye out for warning signs of stress.
 These can include:

 - Easily distracted, forgetful or losing attention to detail

 - Becoming withdrawn

 - Increased consumption of nicotine, alcohol or drugs